[ ]

 Mat Width Variations

-Narrower mats (0.75-1″): Maximize artwork dominance.
-Use when the print itself carries sufficient visual weight and narrow borders won't appear cheap.
+Narrower mats (0.75–1 in): Maximise artwork dominance.
+Use when the print carries enough visual weight that narrow borders will not read as cheap.

 Bottom-Weighted Mats

-Classic gallery technique: add 0.5-1″ extra mat width to the bottom margin only.
-Creates visual stability—the eye perceives the work as properly centered even when it's positioned higher in the frame.
+Classic gallery trick: add 0.5–1 in extra mat width to the bottom margin only.
+This creates visual stability — the eye reads the work as centred even when it is sitting slightly higher in the frame.

-White/Ivory (default): Neutral.
+White / ivory (default): Neutral.
 Safe.
 Works universally.
-Ivory adds warmth without sacrificing the clean aesthetic.
+Ivory adds warmth without sacrificing a clean, contemporary presentation.

-Pulled from artwork: Echo a color present in the print for cohesion.
-Effective when done with restraint—match secondary tones, not dominant ones.
+Pulled from the artwork: Echo a colour in the print for cohesion.
+Do this with restraint — match secondary tones, not the loudest colour in the image.

-Deep brown/charcoal: Dramatic.
-Creates visual depth.
-Best for high-contrast works or moody compositions.
+Deep brown / charcoal: Dramatic.
+Creates depth and weight.
+Best for high-contrast or moodier compositions.

 No mat.
 No visible frame edges.
 Print dimensions = outer dimensions.
-Often works for postcards, posters and reproductions you're willing to trim.
+Often used for posters, postcards, and reproductions you are willing to trim.
 We have seen this done successfully with a Rebel print.

-A mat offers the benefit from breathing room and prevents direct contact with glazing, reduce humidity damage, and provides professional presentation standards.
+A mat, however, offers breathing room and prevents direct contact with glazing.
+It reduces humidity damage and aligns with museum presentation standards.

 Advanced Mounting Techniques